coder/coder/docs/install/auth.md

 ## OpenID Connect with Google

-> Any OpenID connect provider can be used with Coder (e.g. Okta, Azure Active Directory, GitLab, Auth0).
-This example with Google should be used as guidance.
+> We describe how to set up the most popular OIDC provider, Google, but any (Okta, Azure Active Directory, GitLab, Auth0, etc.) may be used.

 ### Step 1: Configure the OAuth application on Google Cloud